ada-may/GuessThePresident/README.md

    pip install -r requirements.txt
    ```
 2. **Add API Secrets**
    Create a file named `secrets.toml` inside a folder called `.streamlit` in your project directory.
-Paste this in with your keys.
+Paste this in with your key and endpoint.
    ```
    AZURE_OPENAI_API_KEY = "your_openai_api_key"
    AZURE_OPENAI_ENDPOINT = "your_openai_endpoint"